How does yoga fit into your life?

 Live your Yoga -weekly time distribution

-- Ashtanga primary series. (inspired by) Do this with me at 530am (Pacific Time) on Tuesdays and Thursdays online.
-Ashtanga Primary Series is in this program because it’s a set sequence and doing the same list of poses over and over holds you accountable.
+- Morning practice.
+Do this with me at 7:00am (Mountain Time) on Tuesdays and Thursdays online.
+We will do a sequence that includes standing, balancing and seated poses.
 The poses never change; the only variable is your attitude and fitness.
-Ashtanga Primary Series is a mirror of your evolving self.
+Your morning yoga practice is a mirror of your evolving self.

 - Other yoga practice.
 Two hours.
 Yin, restorative, creative vinyasa.
 Try it all.
 Find what works.
 Push yourself or take it easy on yourself.
 You’re discovering how yoga practice fits your current circumstances.
-Do this at a studio, use my Youtube videos (more coming every week), or go online.
+Do this at a studio, use my Youtube videos or go online.

 - Meditation.
 Three hours.
 Work up to it if this is daunting.
 Try walking meditation, singing meditation (mantra) and mindfulness meditation.
 You don’t have to just sit on a pillow in the corner.
 But you can just sit on a pillow if you want.
 No sleeping though.